Updated On : April 3, 2023

 The following four features are considered essential for a bill of exchange:

 Q4.
-What is meant by the dishonor of a bill of exchange?
+What is meant by the dishonour of a bill of exchange?

-The situation where the drawee of the bill of exchange is unable to process the payment as per the maturity date of the bill is known as dishonor of the bill of exchange.
+A situation in which the drawee of the bill of exchange cannot process the payment as per the bill's maturity date is known as dishonour of the bill of exchange.

 Q5.
 Name the parties to a promissory note